 How Does Exercise Lower Cholesterol?

-Health experts advise that a healthy lifestyle with exercise and a balanced diet rich in fruits, vegetables, and whole grains is essential for people with high cholesterol.
-But how exactly does exercise lower your cholesterol?
+High cholesterol levels in the blood can lead to hypercholesterolemia, which heightens the risk of coronary heart disease.
+Health experts frequently emphasize that maintaining a healthy lifestyle with regular exercise and a diet rich in fruits, vegetables, and whole grains is crucial for those battling high cholesterol.
+But the question remains, how does exercise lower cholesterol?

 The Cholesterol In Your Body

 Cholesterol is a waxy, fat-like substance pivotal for the creation of cell membranes, hormones, and vitamin D. The sources of blood cholesterol are twofold: your diet and production by the liver.

 Lipoproteins, the spherical particles responsible for transporting cholesterol and other lipids through your bloodstream, primarily come in two forms: Low-density lipoproteins (LDL) and high-density lipoproteins (HDL).